Cantor Fitzgerald Reiterates Prothena (PRTA) Overweight Recommendation

 What is the Fund Sentiment?

-There are 452 funds or institutions reporting positions in Prothena.
-This is a decrease of 3 owner(s) or 0.66% in the last quarter.
-Average portfolio weight of all funds dedicated to PRTA is 0.24%, a decrease of 15.94%.
-Total shares owned by institutions increased in the last three months by 4.32% to 54,944K shares.
-The put/call ratio of PRTA is 1.35, indicating a bearish outlook.
+There are 455 funds or institutions reporting positions in Prothena.
+This is an increase of 3 owner(s) or 0.66% in the last quarter.
+Average portfolio weight of all funds dedicated to PRTA is 0.24%, a decrease of 15.43%.
+Total shares owned by institutions increased in the last three months by 4.29% to 54,875K shares.
+The put/call ratio of PRTA is 1.28, indicating a bearish outlook.

 What are Other Shareholders Doing?